 Interesting stories from life famous of people .

-The creator of Mickey Mouse, the famous Walt Disney?, was afraid of mice all his life.
+The creator of Mickey Mouse, the famous Walt Disney, was afraid of mice all his life.

 And the Austrian composer Wolfgang Amadeus Mozart began composing music at the age of 3.
-For 35 years, Mozart created over 600 works.
+Over 35 years, Mozart created over 600 works.
 But after his death, his widow did not even have money for a separate place in the cemetery.

 Literary success came to I. Goncharov only at the age of 40.